sdiehl/typechecker-zoo/docs/src/implementations/algorithm-w/implementation.md

 \\[ \\frac{}{Γ ⊢ b : \\text{Bool}} \\text{(T-LitBool)} \\]

-These rules capture the essence of the Hindley-Milner type system, where we infer the most general types while supporting true polymorphism through let-generalization.
+These rules capture the essence of the Hindley-Milner type system.
+If this seems like a lot to take in, don't worry!
+Just skip to the Rust code and try to trace the symbols in the formula to the actual lines, and soon enough you'll see how they correspond to the code.
+There is a one to one mapping and while the symbols may seem complicated they are actually very straightforward expressions in the code that mostly just manipulate, lookup and combine hash tables.

 ## Abstract Syntax Trees